mattearly/dmpower/README.md

  - When adding new variables to [characters.h](src/characters.h):
     - The dumpCharacter & retrieveCharacter functions in [campaign.cpp](src/campaign.cpp)must be updated.
-      - These functions run in a very specific sequential order, which is the order is the same order they are in the character header file.
+      - These functions run in a very specific sequential order, which is the same order they are in the character header file.
-      - All older saves will no longer work after these functoins are updated, and the notes on the release update **must** reflect this.
+      - All older saves will no longer work after these functions are updated, and the notes on the release update **must** reflect this.
+Use an older version of the program to open your older files.
     - The print* functions in [character_print.cpp](src/character_print.cpp) must be updated.
 - Feel free to add yourself to the [contributors file](CONTRIBUTORS.md) along with notes about what you did to halp out.